 These 10 Social Media Habits Are Bad for Your Career

-10 Things You Should Stop Doing Online Right Now
+10 Things You Should Stop Doing Online to Save Your Career

 1. Online bullying or harassment of any kind.
 This really doesn't need much elaboration.
 Being a jerk in person isn't cool.
 Neither is being a jerk online.
 But beyond ruining your reputation, engaging in aggressive online communications could land you in court.
 Treat people the way you want to be treated.
 Be respectful.
 If you have a different opinion on something or feel the need to disagree with someone, do so in a mature and responsible manner.
 Whenever you're tempted to go off on a rant, picture your current or future boss standing right next to you while you're making your comments.
 What kind of impression would you be making?